Getting Rid of Pantry Moths in Your Home

 Tip: You can try to save valued books or other papers by placing them in the freezer for 4-7 days.
 This will kill the larvae and eggs.
 Unfortunately putting paper in the freezer can sometimes damage it.

 Get rid of any moths you may have missed and repel others from coming back by using Stay Away® Moths.
-Don’t put your pantry at risk of another infestation: Stay Away® Moths continuously protects your pantry for 30 days without the use of harmful chemicals.
+This plant-based repellent continuously protects your pantry for 30 days without the use of harmful chemicals.

-Tip: Use the bio-based Pouch Pod to prolong the use of Stay Away® Moths by 3X.
+Tip: Use the bio-based Pouch Pod to prolong the use of the pouch by 3X.
 This stylish protective pod is not only discreet, it slowly and consistently releases the pouch’s oils ensuring it lasts longer.